-High-resolution seismic-reflection profiles in the Offshore of Gaviota map area (sheet 7) primarily show Neogene strata that, on a larger scale, are folded within a large, east-west-striking homocline that extends from the south flank of the Santa Ynez Mountains (fig. 1-2) into the offshore.
-The homocline formed above the blind Pitas Point-North Channel Fault system (fig. 1-3), as indicated on nearby regional cross sections (Tennyson and Kropp, 1998; Redin and others, 2005) and on industry seismic-reflection profiles (see fig. 6 on sheet 7; see also, Sorlien and Nicholson, 2015).
-The tip of the fault system is inferred to be buried to a depth of about 2 km below sea level (about 1.5 sec TWT6) about 10 km offshore, beneath the slope on the north flank of the Santa Barbara Basin.
+High-resolution seismic-reflection profiles in the Offshore of Point Conception map area (sheet 7) primarily show Neogene strata that, on a larger scale, are folded within a large, east-west-striking homocline that extends from the south flank of the Santa Ynez Mountains (fig. 1-2) into the offshore to both the south and west.
+The homocline formed above the blind Pitas Point-North Channel Fault system (fig. 1-3), as indicated on nearby regional cross sections (Redin and others, 2005) and on industry seismic-reflection profiles (see fig. 10 on sheet 7; see also, Sorlien and Nicholson, 2015).
+The tip of the fault system is inferred to be buried to a depth of about 2 to 3 km below sea level (about 1.5 to 2 sec TWT) about 4 to 6 km offshore, beneath the slope on the north flank of the Santa Barbara Basin.